smaato/ec2-ami-copy/README.md

 as root filesystem, by keeping the remaining properties of the original AMI.

-It doesn't keep all properties of the original AMI, so the root filesystem size is set to 10GB per default and the number of attached ephemeral volumes is set to four (which is usually more than the original AMI had).
+It doesn't keep all properties of the original AMI, so the root filesystem size is set to 10GB (if it's been lower than that) and the number of attached ephemeral volumes is set to four (which is usually more than the original AMI had).
 Both of these properties can be changed of course when creating an instance out of the AMI.

 The script also allows to enable enhanced networking on the produced AMI.
 But keep in mind that this only works when the operating system of the original AMI